kmbecker/TaskTrack/README.md

 A task tracking app that gives context and linearity to your "To-Do" list.

 Knocking out errands and chores one task at a time helps make your day do-able.
 Once you've finished one task, move on to the next one.
-Before you realize, you're almost done with mission.
+Before you realize, you're almost done with your mission.

 <img src="./readMeGif/TaskChain.gif">